dhagmann/deliberation-assets/projects/3-way-negotiation/04_readingcomprehension_01setup_general.md

 Before you proceed to the main negotiation, we want to make sure you fully understand the rules.
 Please answer the following four questions about the instructions you just read.

-To help remind you of the instructions, they are displayed again at the bottom of this page (below the question).
+To help remind you of the instructions, they are displayed again at the bottom of this page (below the four questions).

 ---